Your funding package

 - You can either be paying your own fees or in receipt of sponsorship from a third party (see Exclusions below)

-- The 20% award only applies to new programmes of study commencing in 2016/17 academic year onwards
+- The 20% award only applies to new programmes of study that commenced in the 2016/17 academic year onwards

 - It is open to students from the UK and the EU